Curriculum Vitae

 Work Experience

-Senior Software Engineer, Corporate Engineering Machine Learning, Google
+Senior Software Engineer, Corporate Engineering Machine Learning, May 2019 - Oct 2023

 - Built machine learning models to support the Corporate Engineering department, which handles many aspects of the Google infrastructure.